 Is Alaska Mileage Plan MVP Gold status worth it?

-I’d say the status offers very competitive perks, from extra legroom seating, to space available first class upgrades, to oneworld Sapphire status, to a 100% mileage bonus, to four confirmed upgrades per year.
+The status offers very competitive perks, from extra legroom seating, to space available first class upgrades, to oneworld Sapphire status, to a 50% mileage bonus, to a selection from the milestone perks.

 The major catch with going for status with Mileage Plan is that Alaska is a much smaller airline than the “big three” US carriers, so being loyal to Alaska takes effort.
 Fortunately Alaska has lots of partner airlines, making miles easy to rack up.
 However, you’ll generally find that you get stronger perks when you’re actually flying with the airline you have status with.